stammy/focal-point/README.md

 ## Focal Point: Pure HTML/CSS Adaptive Images Framework

-Using only HTML/CSS, web authors can specify an image's focal point, which stays as the image's primary focus, even as available CSS width changes for responsive webpages.
+Using only HTML/CSS, web authors can specify an image's focal point, which stays as the image's primary focus, while the image's available width changes on responsive webpages.
 This puts web authors in control of image content for responsive and high-resolution images.
 Crop and re-size images depending on available width and let CSS to do all of the work, and without any JavaScript.

-The Focal Point Framework givens web authors the flexibility of how responsive and hi-res images should be rendered depending on the image.
+The __Focal Point Framework__ givens web authors the flexibility of how responsive and hi-res images should be rendered depending on the image.
 For example, images can use common CSS classnames which allows a standard pattern to be resuabled throughout an entire site, which drastically reduces HTML markup and CSS required.
-Additionally, each individual image can also be given specific CSS for the exact crop/size needed.
+Additionally, each individual image can also be given specific CSS for the general crop/size needed.

-Developers have control to add and subtract from the framework's CSS as needed, which keeps CSS minimal in size and can be grouped with existing CSS files as to not add any additional HTTP requests.
+Developers also have control to add and subtract from the framework's CSS as needed.
+Additionally, the CSS is minimal in size, __2.8KB compressed (580 bytes gzipped)__, and can be grouped with existing CSS files as to not add any additional HTTP requests.

-Web authors can either use default settings to crop and resize images, or can specify an image's exact crop and size needed.
-By controlling web authoring in markup, this put content editors in control of how content images display at each breakpoint.

 Please feel free to contact me: [@adamdbradley](https://twitter.com/adamdbradley)

+## 12x12 Grid

+An image is represented in a grid of 12x12 units, and you can locate the general focal point of each image using CSS classnames.
+I use the term "general" focal point because this framework is not built around exact pixels and cropping to strict dimensions.
+Instead it uses relative positioning to __narrow in on general areas of an image__ in an effort to crop and resize with a simple and quick markup change.
+If you need to crop, resize and rotate images to exact pixel-perfect dimensions for exact breakpoints then this framework may not be for you.

+Web authors can either use default settings to crop and resize images which centers in on the image, or can specify an image's general focal point.
+By controlling web authoring in markup, this puts content editors in control of how content images render as responsive webpages adjust to the display.

 ## High-Resolution Images, But Smaller Filesizes!